 About the Show

-The Canadian National Exhibition Association & Withrow Common Gallery present the 2019 Artist Commons Exhibition & Sale.
-This 4 day exhibition, featured a select group of established and emerging artists carrying on the CNE’s long tradition of presenting high quality fine art, dating back to 1879.
-Spanning a variety of mediums, guests saw some stunning original art and the opportunity to speak to the artists.
+The Canadian National Exhibition Association & Withrow Common Gallery presented the 2019 Artist Commons Exhibition & Sale.
+This four-day exhibition featured a select group of established and emerging artists carrying on the CNE’s long tradition of presenting high quality fine art, dating back to 1879.
+Spanning a variety of mediums, guests had the opportunity to see some stunning original art and speak to the artists.

 Time & Location